 Former Harlequin Production Stage Manager Kate Arvin helped to voice the original allegations that brought to light past issues at Harlequin.
 Arvin stated: “My intention in coming forward about this was not to cause harm to the theater, but to encourage improvements for future generations.
 Any business that can step up to that challenge is one worthy of support.”

 Lamb sees continued engagement with the community as crucial for Harlequin’s continued positive momentum.
 “We can’t be a good arts organization unless we listen to the community.
 What we owe the audience and the community is a theater company that challenges the social status quo, and creates the conditions for positive dialogue and social change.
-We have already made real changes so that that we can come out of this with great opportunities for growth.”
+We have already made real changes so that we can come out of this with great opportunities for growth.”

 Eclectica!
 The annual Harlequin Gala and Season Announcement